Why is Elon Musk so desperate to flip Wisconsin’s Supreme Court?

 In order to win the president’s favour, Schimel reportedly attended a “Mega MAGA rally” last March at which he posed in front of a 50-foot blow-up doll of Trump, wore a garbage man costume on Halloween, and has been pictured on a boat wearing a T-shirt that reads: “Jesus is my savior, Trump is my president.”

-He has also criticized the Wisconsin Supreme Court over its handling of the 2020 presidential election, which Trump lost to Joe Biden, saying the Republican had been “screwed over” by its decision to keep a Green Party candidate off the ballot, also calling liberal justice Brian Hagedorn “soft-headed” and the court’s three female progressives “dumb as a sack of hammers,” “addled,” and “crazy.”
+He has also criticized the Wisconsin Supreme Court over its handling of the 2020 presidential election, which Trump lost to Joe Biden, saying the Republican had been “screwed over” by its decision to keep a Green Party candidate off the ballot.
+He also called liberal justice Brian Hagedorn “soft-headed” and the court’s three female progressives “dumb as a sack of hammers,” “addled,” and “crazy.”

 In addition, Schimel has parroted Trump’s calls for electoral reform, recently telling a conservative radio host it was crucial to shore up the process against alleged Democratic malfeasance, “So we don’t have to worry that at 11.30 pm in Milwaukee, they’re going to find bags of ballots that they forgot to put into the machines.”